zchee/golang-wiki/DashboardBuilders.md

 For design details about the coordinator, see https://go.dev/s/builderplan

+The information about the builder instances can be found at https://farmer.golang.org/

 # How to set up a builder

   1. talk to golang-dev@ to get a builder host type & hash (they can get one from using the `golang.org/x/build/cmd/genbuilderkey` tool), and put that in ` ~/.gobuildkey` or `~/.gobuildkey-host-foo-bar` or the file pointed to by env var `$GO_BUILD_KEY_PATH`.